CIL Building: History

 Built for Canadian Industries Limited, the CIL building's construction was financed by the Bronfman family's holding company, Cemp Investments.
 The building was designed by the Toronto firm Bregman and Hamann, which was founded in 1953 by Sidney Bregman and George Hamann.
 Their design showcases the hallmark of the International Style - the curtain wall - with a glass grade-level storefront.

 In 2005 the CIL Building was purchased King Street Capital, who shortly thereafter announced their intention to undertake a major addition to the building.
 The addition was designed by Toronto firm Quadrangle Architects, led by Brian Curtner.
 This construction saw the addition of seven storeys of on top of the penthouse, as well as the removal of the large sections of the eleventh and twelfth floors.
 The addition was completed in 2009.
 Although this heavily obscured its exterior, the interior of the penthouse was not allowed to be modified due to its historic designation.
 The 11th and 12th floors were constructed as condominiums, and the remaining are listed as office space.

-Local newspaper YongeStreet speculated as to the nature of the building's residents, as the apartments in the building were rumored to run as high as $25 million dollars.
+Local newspaper YongeStreet speculated as to the nature of the building's residents, as the apartments in the building were rumored to run as high as $25 million.